melink14/rikaikun/README.md

 ## Contributing

-Contribute by submitting pull requests, filing bug reports, submitting feature requests and more!
+Contribute by submitting pull requests, filing bug reports, requesting features and more!

-See [the contributing file](CONTRIBUTING.md) for the full details!
+See the [contributing file](CONTRIBUTING.md) for the full details!

 Small note: If editing the README, please conform to the [standard-readme](https://github.com/RichardLitt/standard-readme) specification.